NIKKI256/borobot/README.md

 docker stop borobot
 ```

+## Details

+*If you don`t see your APP_ID and APP_HASH you have to create your application in the website

->In first start you need confirm your account in telegram.
+*In first start you have to confirm your account in telegram.
->If you don`t trust me, [follow this link](https://docs.pyrogram.org/start/auth)
+If you don`t trust me, [follow this link](https://docs.pyrogram.org/start/auth)